 I’ve laid out the criteria below that I’ve used to rate these sleeping pads.
 Just bear in mind that the situation you’re using the pad in will affect which criteria matter the most, so do consider whether you’re in the trail or camp category.

-Choosing the right type of sleeping pad
+Choosing the Correct sleeping pad

 Air pads fill up with air (suprise surprise!) to provide a comfortable bed on the ground.
 These sleeping pads are very versatile as they typically pack down small in a backpack when deflated and can be fairly lightweight.